benj315/collectionbuilder-attempt/pages/about.md

 This demo collection features items from the University of Idaho Library's [Digital Collections](https://www.lib.uidaho.edu/digital/), and is build using [CollectionBuilder-CSV](https://github.com/CollectionBuilder/collectionbuilder-csv).

 This is a site that I am creating to learn about constructing and navigating digital repositories.
 This is for SI 676, a class at the University of Michigan School of Information.
+I am still in the process of editing this About page.

 ## About CollectionBuilder